 Definition 2.5: A mapping between V and S is a set M of correspondence assertions such that:

+If M has an OCA of the form P R, then M must have a CCA that matches the domain of P with R, and a CCA that matches the range of P also with R.

+If M has an OCA of the form P R/, where is a path from R to T, then M must have a CCA that matches the domain of P with R and a CCA that matches the range of P with T.

-M has DCA that matches M must have a CCA that matches the domain of P with R.
+If M has a DCA that matches a datatype property P in V with a relation name R of S, then M must have a CCA that matches the domain of P with R.

 Transformation Rules generated by Correspondence Assertions